AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-script-to-uberflip-forms.md

    `}`

-1. Create and define a function that will push data to Bizible upon a Form CTA submit.
-This goes into the [!UICONTROL Custom Code>Javascript] section.
+1. Create and define a function that pushes data to Bizible upon a Form CTA submission.
+This goes into the [!UICONTROL Custom Code>JavaScript] section.
 (Note: this function only requires the ctaData parameter Uberflip provides, but you can include the other parameters ctaId and ctaName in case the user wants to customize their code to pass this data as well).

    `function bizibleFormCode(ctaId, ctaData, ctaName) {`
    `var email = ctaData["email"];`